syyePhenomenol/RandoMapMod/README.md

     - "Q Marks": Toggle between normal and question mark pins.
 Check out the [Map Legend](./MAPLEGEND.md) for more details on each style.
 - "Pathfinder Options":
     - "Pathfinder OOL": Allow for sequence breaks in pathfinder search.
+        - "Off": Exclude sequence breaks
+        - "On": Use sequence breaks recognized by Randomizer
+        - "Extra": Use extra sequence breaks recognized by RandoMapMod
     - "Route Compass": Toggle showing the route compass when a path is selected.
     - "Route Text": Toggle the route to be displayed in-game to full/next transition only/off.
     - "Off Route": Toggle behaviour when going off-route to keep route/cancel route/reevaluate route.